mhdo298/xSPIRE/README.md

 #### POST
 Update schedule with specified id by adding a course, specified by body
 #### DELETE
-Delete schedule with specified id
+Delete schedule with specified id, or a course within that schedule